natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     Start
       ^${INTF}\s+${ADDR}\s+\w+\s+\w+\s+${STATUS}\s+${PROTO} -> Record

-In this case, the rule can be described in one line.
+In this case, the rule can be written in one line.
 Output command (output/sh_ip_int_br.txt file):

 ::